nmamano/nmamano-personal-site/blog/greedy/greedy.md

 ![Greedy for TSP](greedyTSP.gif =30%x30%)

 This algorithm is very reminiscent of agglomerative hierarchical clustering.
-We can say that two fragments are MNN if they they are closer to each other than to any third fragment.
+We can say that two fragments are MNN if they are closer to each other than to any third fragment.
 Then, we can define a local greedy alternative algorithm which connects *any* pair of fragments which are MNN.
 Note that when we connect two fragments, the resulting fragment cannot be closer to a third fragment than either of the original fragments were.
 Thus, by a similar argument as we saw for hierarchical clustering, we have GLE.

 Here is an animation of the LG algorithm.
 The dashed red loops highlight all the MNN that we *could* connect at each step.
 One of them is chosen arbitrarily.